ibra-kdbra/Cpp_Projects/packsend/README.md

 # Packsend
-A small utility to construct packets from various data sources and output them to sockets, serial ports or files.
+A small utility for constructing packets from various data sources and outputting them to sockets, serial ports, or files.

 TODO: Documentation

 ## Syntax
-The program arguments can be divided into two categories - transmission and data parameters.
+The program arguments can be divided into two categories: transmission, and data parameters.
 There is also a "-h" or "--help" parameter which shows all available parameters.

 ## Transmission parameters
-These specify the mode of output - i.e. to a TCP socket, as an UDP datagram or to a serial port.
+These specify the mode of output - i.e. to a TCP socket, as a UDP datagram or to a serial port.
 Examples:

 ### Sending